mohanpakam/movie-review/README.md

     When: 	viewing a movie's details
     Then: 	the list of reviewers should include the names of users who reviewed the movie

-#Technology Stack
+# Technology Stack
-1 - Spring Boot
+1. Spring Boot
-2 - React JS
+2. React JS
-3 - Docker
+3. Docker
-4 - MongoDB
+4. MongoDB